sheredom/utf8.h/README.md

 I use void* instead of char* when passing around utf8 strings.
 My reasoning is that I really don't want people accidentally thinking they can use integer arthimetic on the pointer and always get a valid character like you would with an ASCII string.
 Having it as a void* forces a user to explicitly cast the utf8 string to char* such that the onus is on them not to break the code anymore!

 Anywhere in the string.h documentation where it refers to 'bytes' I have changed that to utf8 codepoints.
-For instance, utf8len will return the number of utf8 codepoints in a utf8 string - which does no necessarily equate to the number of bytes.
+For instance, utf8len will return the number of utf8 codepoints in a utf8 string - which does not necessarily equate to the number of bytes.

 ## Todo ##